-Researchers in Canada have developed smart acoustic sensors that can pinpoint small leaks in water mains and can easily be retrofitted onto fire hydrants.
+Researchers in Canada have developed smart acoustic sensors that can pinpoint small leaks in water mains and can easily be retrofitted onto fire hydrants

-Water systems are a necessary but often messy and costly part of city infrastructure.
+Spotted: Water systems are a necessary but often messy and costly part of city infrastructure.
 We’ve covered a wide range of innovations aimed at keeping city water flowing, such as porous concrete that reduces dangerous runoff.
-In addition to a rubber robot designed to detect leaks in pipes.
+Now, researchers at the University of Waterloo in Canada have developed a rubber robot designed to detect leaks in pipes.